 Clear yellow or orange ancient petrified resin (possibly pine tree).
 Electromagnetic.
 Helps the body heal itself by absorbing and transmuting negative energy into positive energy.
 Helps to calm the nerves and enliven the disposition.
 Enhances the connection of the conscious self to universal perfection.
 Aids in the making of correct choices.
 Aligns mental and emotional bodies via orange and yellow.
 Excellent detoxification and protection from radiation, especially x-rays, sun, computers, airport, planes and others' energies.
 Sacred use (incense/worn) by Asian and American Indians, and worldwide.

 The associate curator and organizer of the amber exhibition at the American Museum of Natural History in New York has produced a handsome volume richly illustrated with 115 color plates.
 Divided into two sections -- amber in nature and amber in art -- this book discusses the origins of amber, the trees that create it, its geographical distribution (largely in the Baltic area), and the animal life preserved in it.

-Highlights from the American Museum of History Exhibit of AMBER: Window to the Past
+Examples from the American Museum of History of AMBER